doc4d/docs/docs/API/SessionClass.md

 The following types of sessions are supported by this class:

 - [**Web user sessions**](WebServer/sessions.md): Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-web-sessions).
-They are used for Web and REST connections, and are controlled by assigned [privileges](../ORDA/privileges.md).
+They are used for Web connections (including and REST access), and are controlled by assigned [privileges](../ORDA/privileges.md).
 - [**Desktop sessions**](../Desktop/sessions.md), including:
    - [**Remote user sessions**](../Desktop/sessions.md#remote-user-sessions): In client/server applications, remote users have their own sessions managed on the server.
-   - [**Stored procedures sessions**](../Desktop/sessions.md#stored-procedure-sessions): All stored procedures executed on the server share the same virtual user session.
+   - [**Stored procedures sessions**](../Desktop/sessions.md#stored-procedure-sessions): Virtual user session for all stored procedures executed on the server.
    - [**Standalone sessions**](../Desktop/sessions.md#standalone-sessions): Local session object returned in single-user application (useful in development and test phases of client/server applications).